waveman800/Deepseek-OCR-API.rs/README.md

 ## Technical Stack ⚙️
 - **Candle** for tensor compute, with Metal and CUDA backends and FlashAttention support.
 - **Rocket** + async streaming for OpenAI-compatible `/v1/responses` and `/v1/chat/completions`.
-- **tokenizers** (Hugging Face) wrapped by `crates/assets` for deterministic caching.
+- **tokenizers** (upstream DeepSeek release) wrapped by `crates/assets` for deterministic caching via Hugging Face and ModelScope mirrors.
 - **Pure Rust vision/prompt pipeline** shared by CLI and server to avoid duplicated logic.

 ## Advantages over the Python Release 🥷
 - Faster cold-start on Apple Silicon, lower RSS, and native binary distribution.
-- Deterministic Hugging Face asset download + verification built into the workspace.
+- Deterministic dual-source (Hugging Face + ModelScope) asset download + verification built into the workspace.
 - Automatic single-turn chat compaction so OCR outputs stay stable even when clients send history.
 - Ready-to-use OpenAI compatibility for tools like Open WebUI without adapters.

 ## Highlights ✨
 - **One repo, two entrypoints** – a batteries-included CLI for batch jobs and a Rocket-based server that speaks `/v1/responses` and `/v1/chat/completions`.
-- **Works out of the box** – pulls model weights, configs, and tokenizer from Hugging Face on first run.
+- **Works out of the box** – pulls model weights, configs, and tokenizer from whichever of Hugging Face or ModelScope responds fastest on first run.
 - **Optimised for Apple Silicon** – optional Metal backend with FP16 execution for real-time OCR on laptops.
 - **CUDA (alpha)** – experimental support via `--features cuda` + `--device cuda --dtype f16`; expect rough edges while we finish kernel coverage.
 - **OpenAI client compatibility** – drop-in replacement for popular SDKs; the server automatically collapses chat history to the latest user turn for OCR-friendly prompts.